HealthPass/HealthPass/README.md

 # HealthPass

-University of Arkansas Blockchain Hackathon 2021 Proof of Concept Smart Contract and example code
+University of Arkansas Blockchain Hackathon 2021 Proof of Concept Smart Contract and example code.
+Designed to meet all requirements of the Distributed Health Passport Use Case

 ## Requirements
 * An Ethereum account on the Ropsten Network with at least 0.1 Eth